-Daphne is beloved for being a Cool Big Sis, having a unique backstory, and having a really interesting design, though many were upset when she was revived.
+Daphne is beloved for being a Cool Big Sis, having a unique backstory, and having a really interesting design, though many were upset when her backstory was changed and she was revived.

 The runaways who were experimented on by the Reach (Eduardo Dorado, Jr., Tye Longshadow, Asami Koizumi, and Virgil Hawkins) achieved this after "Runaways".
 Virgil already had a built-in fanbase, being one of the most hoped-for characters since the show premiered.
 But Eduardo, Tye, and Asami, derived from Superfriends, have already garnered plenty of fans on their own.
 That they're all True Companions already helps.